3rdPix/HOB_Game/HOB_language/Documentation.md

 **Before**
 ```
-& create the server connection event
+// create the server connection event
 § server_connected_event>§**Ev -<< -alter #

-& first send the file from our local machine to the server
+// first send the file from our local machine to the server
 § fD -fG --the_file.txt -<<*IP ## server_connected

-& create the new user event in the remote server
+// create the new user event in the remote server
 << new_user_event>§**Ev -number_of_users -increase ## server_connected

-& associate the distribution of the file for a new user
+// associate the distribution of the file for a new user
 << fD -fG --the_file.txt -last_user*IP ## new_user_event
 ```

 **After**
 ```
+// send the file to the server
+§ fD -fG --the_file.txt -<<*IP #

+// create the new user event
 << new_user_event>§**Ev -number_of_users -increase #

+// allocate the command in the event
 << fD -fG --the_file.txt -last_user*IP ## new_user_event
 ```

+As in any other languages, there are many ways in which we can achieve this, these two blocks are just an example of how to approach it.